Vaent/json-sample-creator/README.md

 JsonSampleCreator immediately defers to the factories to handle sample production when the app is run with at least one JSON schema argument.
 Only the first argument is processed.

+### Type validation

+All factories validate the `type` keyword of the schema passed in.

+If a type array like `"type":["integer","boolean"]` is supplied in the schema, provided the array contains only valid JSON types, a type will be selected at random from the array elements before fetching the relevant factory.

 ### Features implemented for each JSON type

-Note: all factories validate the `type` keyword of the schema passed in.
-Type arrays like `"type":["integer","boolean"]` are not supported.

 - *JsonArrayFactory*
   - ignores details in schema, always returns an empty array